-Financial market risks related to interest rates, foreign currency exchange rates and equity prices are described in our 2024 Annual Report on Form 10-K. At December 29, 2024, there have been no material changes to the financial market risks described at September 29, 2024.
+Financial market risks related to interest rates, foreign currency exchange rates and equity prices are described in our 2024 Annual Report on Form 10-K. At March 30, 2025, there have been no material changes to the financial market risks described at September 29, 2024.
+While we are seeing and continue to monitor increased volatility in capital markets and economic uncertainty resulting from recent changes in global trade policy, including tariffs and related trade actions announced by the U.S., China and other countries, such developments to date have not had a significant impact to our financial market risks.